i6092467/NNGC-SLIMMBA/README.md

 Folder `Experiments` contains scripts for running experiments on permuted and synthetic data and cross-validation.

 For a detailed description of function arguments, consult the documentation provided in the code.
+The dataset is available [here](https://www.research-collection.ethz.ch/handle/20.500.11850/422459).